ariga/atlas/doc/md/deployment/intro.md

 ### Encryption

 Atlas uses [tink](https://github.com/google/tink), a battle-tested encryption library created at Google, to encrypt all sensitive information.
 Following recommendations from the developers of tink, Atlas uses [AEAD](https://developers.google.com/tink/aead?hl=en) encryption with an AES256_GCM type key.

-On its first run, Atlas will generate a keyset.json file under `$HOME/.atlas/`  containing an encryption keyset for you.
+On its first run, Atlas generates a keyset.json file under `$HOME/.atlas/` containing an encryption keyset for you.
 Do not lose this file!
 Without this file you cannot later decrypt any database credentials that save to Atlas.